September 7, 2023

 She said GEPA’s work extends to the continuous development of “Made in Ghana” products and services as well as local SMEs through programmes such as Women Icons Regional Exhibitions and the Youth in Export Programme (YiEP).

-Such initiatives, she said, align with Ghana’s National Export Development Strategy (NEDS), which targets generating USD 25.3 billion in export revenue by 2029, a substantial leap from the current USD 3.5 billion.
+Such initiatives, she said, align with Ghana’s National Export Development Strategy (NEDS), which targets generating USD 25.3 billion in export revenue by 2029.

 She announced that GEPA has expanded its Export School to all seven regional locations in Ghana to enhance human capacity through training in export fundamentals.